Welcome to the Pforzheimer PreMed page!

-1) What premed advising resources are available to me? a) Your assigned pre-med tutor (likely a non-resident tutor) b) Pfoho pre-med resident tutors Jason, Sara, and David c) Oona Cedar at OCS d) OCS website and pre- med listserv
+1) What premed advising resources are available to me? a) Your assigned pre-med tutor (likely a non-resident tutor) b) Pfoho pre-med resident tutors Hanna, Sarib, Brittany, Mengting, and Amina c) Oona Cedar at OCS d) OCS website and pre- med listserv

-4) What is timeline for applying to medical school? a) Spring (or earlier): Take the MCAT b) May : Complete house application, ensure all LORs are in c) June: AMCAS application (primary application online) d) Summer : Complete secondary applications e) Fall and early Winter : Interview at medical schools f) Late Winter and Early Spring : Receive admissions decisions g) Fall : Start medical school!
+4) What is timeline for applying to medical school? a) Spring (or earlier): Take the MCAT b) April : Complete house application c) May: ensure all LORs are in d) June: AMCAS application (primary application online) e) Summer : Complete secondary applications f) Fall and early Winter : Interview at medical schools g) Late Winter and Early Spring : Receive admissions decisions h) Fall : Start medical school!

 5) When should I take the MCAT?
 How should I study? a) At the EARLIEST, as soon as you have finished all your coursework b) At the LATEST, very early summer the year you are applying c) Take a course or study on your own, just do as many practice tests as you can!